nexiality/documentation/expressions/CSVexpression.md

     implication.
 This setting is usually not needed.

   - **`trim`** - instruct Nexial to retain or trim of any leading and/or trailing whitespaces per parsed value.
-By default, Nexial will trim each parsed value so ` California ` would be stored as `California` - the `trim` option is by default `true`.
+By default, Nexial will trim each parsed value so <code>&nbsp;California </code> would be stored as `California`.
+    The `trim` option is by default `true`.
 But at times it is critical to retain all the data found from its original sources.
 As such, one can specify `trim=false` to retain leading/trailing whitespaces.

   - **`keepQuote`** - instruct Nexial to retain the double quotes around the column data even if they are not necessary.
     By default Nexial will remove the double quotes around the data of a field unless they are deemed necessary such as